 - The municipal issuer then uses this funding for green infrastructure solutions.
 The entity is required to pay interest on the bonds and to repay the principal amount of the bonds on scheduled payment dates.

-- At the end of an evaluation period (for example, five years), the municipal issuer pays the investors an outcome payment if the project performs better than expected and the investors will pay the municipality a risk-sharing payment if the project underperforms; or (b) if it's a "disclosure only" EIB, the municipality merely informs the investors whether the project performed as expected.
+- At the end of an evaluation period (for example, five years), either: (a) the municipal issuer pays the investors an outcome payment if the project performs better than expected and the investors will pay the municipality a risk-sharing payment if the project underperforms; or (b) if it's a "disclosure only" EIB, the municipality merely informs the investors whether the project performed as expected.
 The latter still provides investors with information about the impact of the bond, as well as providing information to the municipality about how best to continue creating environmental solutions.